Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-By improving the skins innate capacity to deal with an onslaught of pathogens in an effective and timely manner, you also create a better environment within the skin for self-renewal and repair.
+By using beta-glucan on the skin, you are able to also improve the skins innate capacity to deal with an onslaught of pathogens in an effective and timely manner, so that a better environment within the skin maintained for better self-renewal and repair.

-Stimulating immune cells like macrophages and other types of cells can help remodel the skin to prevent permanent scarring and degradation of the structure and moisture balance of the skin.
+Stimulating immune cells like macrophages and other cells can also help remodel the skin to prevent permanent scarring and degradation of the structure and moisture balance of the skin.

-Beta glucans have also been found to boost collagen synthesis, which results in fewer signs of aging like fine lines and crows feet.
+And finally, beta-glucans have been found to boost collagen synthesis, which results in fewer signs of aging like fine lines and crows feet.

 In summary, beta-glucan can improve the skin in a few ways

-- Improve immunity and barrier function of the skin to keep out harmful pathogens
+- Improves immunity and barrier function of the skin to keep out harmful pathogens.

-- Modulate the immune system so it does not overreact to harmless substances
+- Modulates the immune system so it does not overreact to harmless substances.

-- Accelerate the healing of infections and burns
+- Accelerates the healing of infections and burns.

-- Protect and reverse some of the effects of sun damage
+- Protects and reverses some of the effects of sun damage.

-- Increase skins resistance against chemicals which may harm the skin
+- Increases the skin’s resistance against chemicals which may harm the skin.

-Now that you know the key benefits of beta-glucans on skin health, you might be interested in learning about some of the research which has been done over the years.
-So let’s take a look at some of the evidence behind these claims.
+Now that you know the key benefits of beta-glucans on skin health, you might be interested in learning about some of the research which has been done over the last few years.
+So, let’s take a look at some of the evidence behind these claims!

 Beta Glucan for skin aging

-So in 2005, a paper was published that that beta-glucan (0.5%) in a solution at a dose of 5mg per cm2 was able to penetrate into both the epidermis (outer layer) and dermis (inner-layer) of the skin.
+In 2005 a paper was published which demonstrated that beta-glucan (0.5%) in a solution at a dose of 5 mg per cm2 was able to penetrate into both the epidermis (outer layer) and dermis (inner layer) of the skin.

 In another study, researchers looked at the effect of Saccharomyces cerevisiae extract (SCE) which is an ingredient used in some skin care formulations to improve skin texture and wrinkling.